lwsherman123/lwsherman123/README.md

 <h3> About me! </h3>
 <p> a full-stack developer with a passion for crafting seamless web applications.
 With [insert number] years of experience under my belt, I specialize in using modern technologies to build scalable and user-friendly interfaces.

 As a full-stack developer, I'm equally comfortable working on front-end and back-end technologies.
 I love tackling complex problems, and I'm always on the lookout for innovative solutions.
-Whether it's building APIs or using front-end frameworks like React or Vue, I'm always eager to take on new challenges.
+Whether it's building APIs or using front-end frameworks like React, I'm always eager to take on new challenges.

 What sets me apart is my ability to think creatively and adapt quickly to new technologies.
 I'm a team player, and I enjoy collaborating with others to bring projects to life.
 If you're looking for a developer with a passion for building cutting-edge web applications, let's connect! </p>